-Below are suggested activities, with the support and blessing of your pastor, for you to market the 2020 Census to your parish community.
+Below are suggested activities for you to market the 2020 Census to your parish community.

-- Ask your parish to regularly post information about the 2020 Census on its website and to promote it through its social media (Facebook, Twitter, Instagram) with links to the 2020 Census, important dates and upcoming census events. - Discuss the importance of participation in the 2020 Census at during digitallybroadcast Masses. - Word-of-mouth with parishioners, parish leaders and local organizations. - Create and distribute "premailer" letters sent to "Hard-to-Count" communities (in different languages) that reads "If you see this [picture of a census letter] don't throw it out, we are here to help." and guide them to a Pastoral Migratoria leader. - Create and share census prayer cards to distribute among parishioners (see sample). - Ask your pastor to regularly distribute bilingual information and reminder flyers and publish bulletin inserts throughout the 2020 Census period of April 1, 2020 through August 31, 2020 (see samples).
+- Regularly update your parish website and promote through social media (Facebook, Twitter, Instagram) information and links about 2020 Census, important dates and upcoming census events. - Discuss the importance of participation in the 2020 Census during digitally-broadcast Masses. - Word-of-mouth with parishioners, parish leaders and local organizations. - Invite your Pastoral Migratoria leaders and other parish lay leaders to participate in a 2020 Census digital training conducted by Pastoral Migratoria Nacional. - Create and distribute "premailer" letters sent to "Hard-to-Count" communities (in different languages) that reads "If you see this [picture of a census letter] don't throw it out, we are here to help." and guide them to a Pastoral Migratoria leader. - Create and share census prayer cards to distribute among parishioners (see sample). - Regularly distribute bilingual information and reminder flyers and publish bulletin inserts throughout the 2020 Census period of April 1, 2020 through August 31, 2020 (see samples).